xwastaken/wertex/README.md

 # wertex
-wertex software written in php
+wertex (only experimental) software written in php